-Note 1 - Effluent limitations and monitoring requirements for E. coli are applicable only during the recreational season from April 1 through October 31.
+- Monitoring requirement only. - pH is measured in pH units and is not to be averaged. - See table on Page 3 for quarterly sampling. - Note 1 Controlled discharges from Outfall #001 shall be conducted according to the requirements of Special Condition #1.
+Discharges shall be limited to less than 30 days in duration. - Note 2 Effluent limitations and monitoring requirements for E. coli are applicable only during the recreational season from April 1 through October 31.
 The Monthly Average Limit for E. coli is expressed as a geometric mean.
-The Weekly Average for E. coli will be expressed as a geometric mean if more than one (1) sample is collected during a calendar week (Sunday through Saturday).

-Note 2 - Influent sampling for BOD $5$ and TSS is not required when the facility does not discharge effluent during the reporting period.
-Samples are to be collected prior to any treatment process.
-Calculate Percent Removal by using the following formula: [(Average Influent - Average Effluent) / Average Influent] x 100% = Percent Removal.
-Influent and effluent samples are to be taken during the same month.
+The Weekly Average for E. coli will be expressed as a geometric mean if more than one (1) sample is collected during a calendar week (Sunday through Saturday). - Note 3 Calculate Percent Removal by using the following formula: [(Average Influent Average Effluent) / Average Influent] x 100% = Percent Removal.
 The Average Influent and Average Effluent values are to be calculated by adding the respective values together and dividing by the number of samples taken during the month.
-Influent samples are to be collected as a grab sample.